-In February 2023, the Company announced that it has temporarily suspended the payment of quarterly dividends to its shareholders.
-This decision was made by the Board in light of the strategic review being conducted by a special committee ("Independent Committee"), comprised of independent members of the Board of Directors of the Company, and given the current uncertain macroeconomic environment.
+In February 2023, the Company announced that it had temporarily suspended the payment of quarterly dividends to its shareholders.
+This decision was made by the Board in light of the strategic review being conducted by a special committee (the "Independent Committee"), comprised of independent members of the Board of Directors of the Company, and given the current uncertain macroeconomic environment.

-On March 22, 2022 the Company's Board of Directors declared a quarterly cash dividend of \$0.0025 per common share of the Company that was paid on May 2, 2022 to holders of Common Shares of record on April 15, 2022.
+During 2022, the Company paid quarterly cash dividend of \$0.0025 per common share to its Common Shareholders.
+These dividends were paid on February 1, May 2, August 2 and November 10, 2022.